 However, there are times when I want to scrape stock data from the web.
 For example, if I want to extract fundamentals or get quotes for a stock that’s not covered in my Norgate subscription.

-In this article I will show you how you can scrape stock data from Finviz and Google straight into a Google spreadsheet.
+In this article I will show you how you can scrape stock data from Finviz and Google straight into Google sheets.
 This is incredibly easy and it’s free.

 Importing stock quotes with google finance is straightforward and there is already a lot of detailed information on it provided by Google which you can find here.